-Who Are The Top Five Fastest Runners In The World?
+Who Are the Top Five Fastest Runners in the World?

-5. Nesta Carter (Jamaica) - 9.78
+5. Nesta Carter, Jamaica - 9.78

-4. Asafa Powell (Jamaica) - 9.72
+4. Asafa Powell, Jamaica - 9.72

 Gay has won gold medals in all the major athletics championships and was the IAAF's 2007 athlete of the year after having won gold in the 100 meters, 200 meters and 4x 100 meters at the world championships.

-In recent months his career has been blighted by the fact that he tested positive for a controlled substance.
+In recent months, his career has been blighted by the fact that he tested positive for a controlled substance.
 This may be a career ender for Gay.
 We shall have to wait and see what occurs.

-The other athlete that we have lying as the second fastest athlete of all time is Yohan Blake.
-The young Jamaican, nicknamed ;'The Beast', set his personal best time of 9.69 seconds, in Lausanne, Switzerland on 23rd August 2012.
+The other athlete who comes in as the second fastest athlete of all time is Yohan Blake.
+The young Jamaican, nicknamed "The Beast," set his personal best time of 9.69 seconds in Lausanne, Switzerland, on August 23, 2012.

-1. Usain Bolt (Jamaica) - 9.58
+1. Usain Bolt, Jamaica - 9.58

-The title of the fastest man of all time goes to Usain Bolt (born 21 August 1986), with a time of 9.58 seconds.
-Over the past ten years Bolt has risen in prominence in the athletics scene and has now taken his place as perhaps one of the best athletes of all time.
+The title of the fastest man of all time goes to Usain Bolt (born August 21, 1986), with a time of 9.58 seconds.
+Over the past ten years, Bolt has risen in prominence in the athletics scene and has now taken his place as perhaps one of the best athletes of all time.
 Currently, he is the reigning Olympic champion in 100, 200 and 4x100 meters, the first man to win six Olympic gold medals in sprinting, and an eight-time World champion.
-Add to this, the fact that he is also the current world record holder for both 100 and 200 meters and it is no wonder that he is talked about so much.
+Add to this, the fact that he is also the current world record holder for both 100 and 200 meters, and it is no wonder that he is talked about so much.

-He set this time of 9.58 in Berlin on 16th August 2009.
+He set this time of 9.58 in Berlin on August 16, 2009.
 He previously had been holding the world record with a time of 9.69.
-His 2009 record breaking time margin for the 100 meters, from 9.69 seconds to 9.58, is the highest since the start of fully automatic time measurements.
+His 2009 record-breaking time margin for the 100 meters, from 9.69 seconds to 9.58, is the highest since the start of fully automatic time measurements.